China tightens restrictions as rise in virus cases reported

-BEIJING (AP) — Everyone in a district of 1.8 million people in China’s southern metropolis of Guangzhou was ordered to stay home Saturday to undergo virus testing and a major city in the southwest closed schools as another rise in infections was reported.
+BEIJING (AP) — Everyone in a district of 1.8 million people in China’s southern metropolis of Guangzhou was ordered to stay home for virus testing Saturday and a major city in the southwest closed schools as another rise in infections was reported.

-The quarantine for travelers arriving in China was shortened to five days from seven as part of changes in anti-virus controls announced Friday to reduce their cost and disruption.
-But the ruling Communist Party said it would stick to “zero COVID” even as other countries ease travel and other restrictions and try to shift to a long-term strategy of living with the virus.
+The quarantine for travelers arriving in China is to be shortened to a minimum of five days from seven as part of changes in controls announced Friday to reduce their cost and disruption.
+But the ruling Communist Party said it would stick to “zero COVID” even as other countries ease travel and other curbs and try to shift to a long-term strategy of living with the virus.

-A total of 3,775 infections were found in Guangzhou, a city of 13 million, including 2,996 in people who showed no symptoms, according to the NHC.
-That was an increase from Friday’s total of 3,030, including 2,461 people without symptoms.
+A total of 3,775 infections were found in Guangzhou, a city of 13 million, including 2,996 in people who showed no symptoms, according to the National Health Commission.
+That was an increase from Friday’s total of 3,030, including 2,461 without symptoms.

-People in the Guangzhou's Haizhu district were ordered to stay home Saturday while testing was carried out, the district government announced on its social media account.
+People in the Guangzhou's Haizhu district were told to visit the nearest testing station but otherwise stay home, the district government announced on its social media account.
 One member of each household was allowed out to buy food.

-Guangzhou, 120 kilometers (75 miles) north of Hong Kong, has shut down schools and bus and subway service across much of the city as case numbers rise.

-Flights from Guangzhou to the Chinese capital, Beijing, and other major cities have been canceled.
+Also Saturday, health officials warned the decision to modify anti-virus controls didn't mean they were ending.

+Under the changes, some foreign businesspeople and athletes visiting China would be allowed to move within a contained area without a quarantine period.
+Rules on who counts as a contact of infected people are to be more focused, reducing the number affected.

+“This is not relaxation, nor ‘lying flat,’ but more accurate and scientific prevention and treatment,” said the NHC deputy director, Lei Haichao.
+Lei said the goal is to “prevent the epidemic and minimize the impact on economic and social development.”

+Economists and public health experts say Beijing might be able to start winding down “zero COVID" in mid-2023 but needs to vaccinate tens of millions of elderly people before controls on foreign visitors coming into China end.

-Nationwide, people who want to enter supermarkets, office buildings and other public buildings are required to show negative results of a virus test taken as often as once a day.
+Nationwide, people who want to enter supermarkets and other public buildings are required to show negative results of a virus test taken as often as once a day.
 That allows authorities to spot infections in people with no symptoms.

+Guangzhou, 120 kilometers (75 miles) north of Hong Kong, shut down schools and bus and subway service across much of the city as case numbers rose over the past week.
+Flights to the Chinese capital, Beijing, and other major cities have been canceled.

 In the southwest, the industrial city of Chongqing closed schools in its Beibei district, which has 840,000 people.
 Residents were barred from leaving a series of apartment compounds in its Yubei district but the city gave no indication how many were affected.

-The ruling party earlier this year shifted to isolating buildings or neighborhoods where infections are found instead of its previous approach of suspending access to cities following complaints that was too costly.
-But in outbreaks, such restrictions still can extend to areas with millions of inhabitants.

-Public frustration and complaints that residents sometimes are left without access to food or medicine have boiled over into protests and clashes with local officials in some areas.
+Public frustration and complaints that some people are left without access to food or medicine have boiled over into protests and clashes with local officials in some areas.

 Elsewhere, mass testing also was being carried out Saturday in eight districts with a total of 6.6 million people in the central city of Zhengzhou.